Thortspace is an exciting development in mapping thoughts and ideas. It is “3D mind-mapping software”.Thortspace Website on 3D Mapping

 The first maps we should draw are those of immediate surroundings experienced as a child.
 David Soble explains in his book Map Making with Children.
 There is a great series of books for young people called the First Guide to Maps.
-Check out the Mapping section of the College of Exploration Bookstore.

 To map our projects and projects of others we use Google Maps.
 An example is our mapping of World Ocean Day activities.
 Click here for the days events are here on a Google Map version, and the World Ocean Day activities of Coexplorer community members.
 We have charted the route of the original HMS Challenger on a Google map.
 Here is a map of all the National Marine Educators Conference Annual Conference locations.(click the pins)